epignosis/efrontPRO-SDK/Documentation/README.md

 2. Extract its contents anywhere you want inside your web server’s document root.
 The document root is the folder where the website files for a domain name are stored.
 You SHOULD contact your administrator in case that you aren’t sure about this action.
-It’s RECOMMENDED to extract the contents inside the **www** folder of your eFrontPro web application.

 3. Create a php file inside the Source folder (the folder that the AutoLoader.php file is located).
 There is no restriction about the